Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Method

-\textbf{Gaussian Domain Adaptation} $\mathcal{E}_{\text{GDA}}(\cdot)$\textbf{.} To bridge the domain gap between real photos and 3D-aware cartoonish avatars (\ie, primary-style avatars), we first propose \textit{\gdafull{} (\gda{})}.
-Surprisingly, we find that features learned by Large Multi-view Gaussian models (LGMs)~\cite{Tang2024LGMLM} can be quickly and robustly adapted for style transfer.
+\textbf{Gaussian Domain Adaptation} $\mathcal{E}_{\text{GDA}}(\cdot)$\textbf{.} Our first step is to map real photos to their corresponding primary avatars (\ie, Bitmoji avatars).
+Surprisingly, we find that features learned by Large Multi-view Gaussian models (LGMs)~\cite{Tang2024LGMLM} can be readily adapted for style transfer.
 We believe this is due to their ability to hold internet-scale information from multi-view training datasets such as Objaverse~\cite{Deitke2022ObjaverseAU}.
+We repurpose LGM for this style transfer task, and call this technique \textit{Gaussian Domain Adaptation}.
+In the supplementary material, we perform an ablation study demonstrating that GDA training struggles without Objaverse pre-training.

-We first begin with a U-Net backbone from LGM trained on 3D objects.
-Then, we perform GDA by finetuning the network to map real face photos to primary-style avatar images in the frontal view.
-At inference time, for an input selfie, we first apply face alignment and background removal preprocessing.
-The preprocessed image is then passed through the asymmetric U-Net that takes the input reference image $I_\text{ref} \in \mathbb{R}^{3 \times 512 \times 512}$ and maps it to pixel-aligned Gaussian parameters, including scaling $\boldsymbol{s}$, position $\boldsymbol{t}$, color $\boldsymbol{c}$, opacity $\boldsymbol{o}$, and orientation $\boldsymbol{q}$:
+To adapt LGM for GDA, we fine tune the U-Net to map realistic faces to primary avatars using the data generated in Section~\ref{sec:dataset}.
+The training process is shown in Figure~\ref{fig:domain}, where the realistic face domain evolves into the Bitmoji domain.
+At inference time, we pass a user's reference image $I_\text{ref} \in \mathbb{R}^{3 \times 512 \times 512}$ through the U-Net to map to the pixel-aligned Gaussian parameters of scaling $\boldsymbol{s}$, position $\boldsymbol{t}$, color $\boldsymbol{c}$, opacity $\boldsymbol{o}$, and orientation $\boldsymbol{q}$: